 3. Review Your Experiences and How You Can Highlight Accomplishments

 Before any interview, review your experiences and qualifications with an eye on discussing them with an interviewer.
 Choose three or four that highlight your best accomplishments.
 It’s a very good idea to either emphasize any contribution to the bottom line, either by a job that increased revenues or cut costs, with specific numbers if you have them.

 An example might be “At ABC Company, I was part of a team that was responsible for increasing production in the last six months of the year.
 We had to learn new management techniques and incorporate them into our workflow methods.
 Our rollout of these new processes was successful, boosting production 15 percent last year.”

 It’s common to feel some anxiety before and during interviews.
 Practicing your answers to the strengths and weaknesses questions and to discussing your experiences is a good idea.
 Ask family or friends to play the part of the interviewer, or use your smartphone to record yourself and watch for tendencies you may want to correct when asking questions.

 This also gives you a chance to work on body language.
 Many people look down during an interview, or use negative body language, like crossing their arms in front of them.
 Practice looking at the interviewer in a friendly way and sitting in a relaxed but professional manner.

-Begin Your Hunt To Find Jobs in Reno and Northern NV
+Begin Your Hunt to Find Jobs in Reno

 Using these four strategies, you can conduct an effective job search and find the new opportunity that will help you reach your 2019 career goals!
-The Applied Companies’ staffing team is ready to help you find the jobs you’re looking for.
-Contact us today, or head right to our job board and apply for new opportunities in your area.
+The Applied Companies’ staffing team is ready to help you find jobs in Reno that you’re actually interested in.
+Contact us today or head right to our job board and apply for new opportunities in your area.